*This post was originally published on January 20, 2020. It was updated and republished on January 17, 2022.

 5. Support Nonprofits that Advance Equal Rights

 There are many civil rights issues that still need to be addressed today.
-As the NAACP has noted, African Americans are incarcerated at more than 5 times the rate of whites, and though African Americans and Hispanics make up approximately 32% of the U.S. population, they comprised 56% of all incarcerated people in 2015.
+As the NAACP has noted, Black Americans are incarcerated at more than 5 times the rate of whites, and though Black Americans and Hispanics make up approximately 32% of the U.S. population, they comprised 56% of all incarcerated people in 2015.
 Additionally, the black-white wealth gap in America persists, as the average wealth of a white household is still seven times that of the average black household, decades after civil rights legislation and the Great Society program that fought poverty.
-African Americans make up 40 percent of the homeless population despite only representing 13 percent of the general population.
+Black Americans make up 40 percent of the homeless population despite only representing 13 percent of the general population.

 The good news is that nonprofits like Larkin Street Youth Services are working to help address homelessness.
 Larkin Street recently launched a new strategic plan which affirms that solving homelessness for all begins with solving it for youth of color and LGBTQ youth.
 In addition to offering direct services like housing, healthcare and education, Larkin Street centers youth of color by amplifying youth voice and leadership, both internally and externally, while focusing on relationship-building.
 And it works: three out of four young people are no longer homeless after completing Larkin Street’s programs.
 You can support their work here.